Vismaya-2003/Movie-recommendation-system/README.md

 ### Dataset

--**Data**
+-**Data :**
   The dataset used is the TMDB 5000 movies dataset, which includes 4806 movie records with the following columns:

 - movie_id
 - title